gnupg: Compliance Options

 created in a legacy mode without MDC protection.
 This is dangerous

 and should thus only be used for experiments.
-See also option
+This option implies

 ‘--pgp6’